RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 ## Build a Whack-A-Block game board

-Now that you are all set-up and ready to go, you can begin creating your game.
+You can now begin creating your game.
 You can start with a fresh new Python script.
 Save it as `whack_a_block.py`

 1. The first thing to do is to import the neccessary modules for your game